Payfast/mod-drupalcommerce/README.md

 # mod-drupalcommerce

-Integration instructions:
+Installation

 You will need a working Drupal 8 or 9 with the latest version of Drupal Commerce 2 installed.

 Manually copy files

 1. Unzip and copy the PayFast folder to the ../modules/contrib/commerce/modules directory
 2. Log into the admin dashboard and install Commerce PayFast on the 'Extend' page.